jasDestiny/HTTP-codes-quiz/README.md

 3 Alter the number of options for each questions

+4 Alter the number of questions being asked

-4 Toggle off randomize question order
+5 Toggle off randomize question order

-3 DM me if you can suggest any new feature
+6 DM me if you can suggest any new feature